RodolfoSales/Projeto1/README.md

 # Data Science The Estonia Disaster Passenger List: Project Overview
 * Handling imbalanced Datasets with Oversample techniques (SMOTE)
 * Cross-validation using StratifiedKFold
-* Optimized Logistic Regression, KNears, SVC, Decision tree, Random Forest and XGBC Regressors using GridsearchCV to reach the best model.
+* Optimized Logistic Regression, KNears, SVC, Decision tree, Random Forest and XGBC using GridsearchCV to reach the best model.

 ## Code and Resources Used